-If you want your concrete to look good, you’ll need to build a good form first.
+If you want your concrete to look good, you’ll need to build a good form for concrete work first.
 If your form is well constructed, then your concrete is much more likely to turn out well.
 If it’s flawed, the chances for things to go wrong increase tenfold.

 1. Choose The Proper Depth